 Workstrand 1 – Recruitment, Phenotyping and Disease Stratification

-Led by Dr Richard Sandford at the University of Cambridge, will work with the PBC Foundation to recruit patients via the UK-PBC consortium, a research network consisting of 150 NHS Trusts throughout the UK.
+Led by Dr Richard Sandford at the University of Cambridge, will work with the PBC Foundation to recruit patients via the UK-PBC consortium, a research network consisting of over 170 NHS Trusts throughout the UK.
 It will increase the size of and stratify the existing clinical cohort and to create a nested cohort of patients of high risk and non-responsive to UDCA.

 Workstrand 2 – Mechanisms of UDCA Non-Response